atiyaabid09-boop/Mailchimp-for-WordPress/readme.txt

 If the form shows a success message, there is no doubt that the sign-up request succeeded.
 Mailchimp could have a slight delay sending the confirmation email though.
 Please check again in a few minutes (sometimes hours) and don't forget to check your junk folder too.

-When you have double opt-in disabled, new subscribers will be seen as *imports* by Mailchimp.
-They will not show up in your daily digest emails or statistics.
-[We always recommend leaving double opt-in enabled](http://blog.mailchimp.com/double-opt-in-vs-single-opt-in-stats/).

 = How can I style the sign-up form? =